Phenom Boxing Gloves: Are They Worth the Hype in the U.S. Market?

 • 14-day return window

-• Exchanges allowed if unused
+• Exchanges accepted if gloves are unused

 Final Thoughts: Are Phenom Gloves Worth It?